 What is this all about?

-The main idea of the AI seed program is to gather wise minds specialized in AI and help them monetize their visions.
+The main idea of the AI accelerator program is to gather wise minds specialized in AI and help them monetize their visions.
 It consists of three phases — plan, build, and communicate, each one created in order to develop one of your most important entrepreneurial skills.

 The second phase was mainly a technical one and our job was to focus on product development.
 Equipped with credits for the cloud and a lot of guidance from tech mentors working in the field of AI, product design, and development we were able to keep a high pace and stay focused during that demanding time.